 And now we are off to Rome, where the real adventure begins!

-Getting from the Copenhagen Airport to Nyhavn:
+How to Get from the Copenhagen Airport to Nyhavn

 A direct metro line connects the Copenhagen Airport (Lufthavn) to Nyhavn.
 Tickets can be purchased at the Ticket Machines (Billetter) located at various points inside of the airport as you walk to Baggage Claim.
 Purchase a ticket to Kongens Nytorv station.
 The ticket doesn’t need to be validated upon entering the metro car but keep it on you in case you are asked to show it by a metro attendant.
 It is a fifteen minute ride to the Kongens Nytorv station, and from here it is a five minute walk to Nyhavn.